In all my maxing out in so many areas I try to do some sustainable sewing once in a while

-Who does not like making something that’s seems a bit more sustainable by doing some conscious fabric shopping, buying second hand, and then refashioning in stead of making from scratch.
+Who does not like making something that’s seems a bit more sustainable by doing some conscious fabric shopping, buying second hand, and then refashioning or sustainable sewing in stead of making from scratch.
 I know I do.

 I have a favourite thrift shop – and its called AVV!
 I have been coming there since I was a teenager and for a few lucky months I even worked in their communications department.
 That was an awesome and dangerous place, and I shopped a lot of materials for refashioning.